Complete Guide to Internet Provider Fees

 Shop Around

 When you need cheap internet, sometimes your best option is to shop around.
-Most internet providers increase prices after a set promotional period, causing your bill to sometimes double.
-To avoid tanking the bank, consider switching providers at the time of your contract change.
-Introductory prices for first-time subscribers are usually lower or may come with no contracts.
-Remember, though, this is not a long-term solution to budget shopping, but rather a way to find the right provider for you.
+Most internet providers increase prices after a set promotional period, which can sometimes double your bill.
+When this happens, consider switching providers at the end of your contract.
+Introductory prices for first-time subscribers are often lower and may not require a contract.
+This is not a long-term solution to budget shopping, but a way to find the right provider for your needs.
 Using HighSpeedOptions, you can compare the best internet providers, prices, and plans available near you.

 Potential Savings: $200-$800 per year